1950

 In 1987 with a continually expanding workload, Stowe Veterinary Group moved to a bigger, purpose-built surgery, based at 54 Bury Road, Stowmarket.
 The practice was fully functional and provided outstanding facilities for the treatment of all companion and farm animals.

 In response to the increased small animal caseload, they expanded with the opening of two branch surgeries – The Mustard Pot in Needham Market and The Old Tea Room in Elmswell.
 The Mustard Pot has an interesting history of its own and its relocation to Needham Market was covered in local news at the time.
-Please follow the link below to read more about the fascinating past that has made this building part of our British heritage.link
+Read more about the fascinating past that has made this building part of our British heritage.

 The main premises expanded further with the addition of veterinary and veterinary nurse accommodation and a large stable block with horse exercise ring and paddock.
 Then in 1996, the practice built a rear extension to provide administration offices and additional facilities for its expanding large animal and equine business.
 In the summer of 1997, Stowe Animal Health was formed.
 The practice was now able to provide farmers, smallholders and equine clients with a full range of health care products at competitive prices.